Dolce Amore: Reruns

-It first aired reruns on Jeepney TV from September 4 to November 24, 2017, replacing On the Wings of Love; September 23, 2018 to May 12, 2019 replacing the rerun of Forevermore; August 7 to November 10, 2023, replacing the rerun of La Luna Sangre; and February 3 to August 8, 2025 (also airs on ALLTV), replacing the rerun of Pangako sa 'Yo 2015 and was replaced by the rerun of The Legal Wife.
+It first aired reruns on Jeepney TV from September 4 to November 24, 2017, replacing the rerun of On the Wings of Love; September 23, 2018 to May 12, 2019, replacing the rerun of Forevermore; August 7 to November 10, 2023, replacing the rerun of La Luna Sangre; and February 3 to August 8, 2025 (also airs on ALLTV), replacing the rerun of Pangako sa 'Yo 2015 and was replaced by the rerun of The Legal Wife.

 It also aired reruns on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from May 3 to November 12, 2021, replacing Bagong Umaga and was replaced by the rerun of Love Thy Woman.
 The series was also made available for streaming on Netflix in the Philippines starting December 7, 2021.